-Salesforce is particularly suitable for complex and/or larger sales organisations.
+Salesforce is particularly suitable for complex and/or larger sales organizations.
 Especially if you are looking for a higher ROI of the department and state-of-the-art functionalities.
-Think of the use of AI that is fully integrated into your CRM, comprehensive insights based on data and a platform that lets you scale with the extensive integrations.
+Think of the use of AI that is fully integrated into your CRM, comprehensive insights based on data, and a platform that lets you scale with extensive integrations.
 It is very stable and well-thought-out tooling for larger organizations.
 In fact, there are not many tools that can match Salesforce’s world when it comes to enterprise organizations.

 Wondering if Salesforce is a good addition to your organization?
 Try it out for free for 30 days.